Touring Honey Island Swamp, one of many ways to explore Slidell and surrounding Northshore communities

 An art fan considers Covington’s vibrant works

-A meet and greet at Global Wildlife Center
+A meet-and-greet at Global Wildlife Center in Folsom

 There are about 32,400 hectares of national wildlife refuge set aside on the Northshore, including Big Branch Marsh and the Northlake Nature Center on Bayou Castine.
 Kayakers find easy access points along many of the bayous and rivers and on Lake Pontchartrain, with Bayou Cane being a popular launching point.
-In Slidell, go on a guided swamp tour for an up-close look at the beautiful Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch to see alligators hatch.
-Visit Global Wildlife Center to get up close and personal with giraffes, camels, llamas and more at the Global Wildlife Center.
+In Slidell, go on a guided swamp tour for an up-close look at the beautiful Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch to hold a baby alligator and see them hatch seasonally.
+Visit Global Wildlife Center to get up close and personal with giraffes, camels, llamas and more.

 The 50-kilometer Tammany Trace is a jewel of a bike trail threading through many Northshore communities.
 It’s a Rails to Trails Conservancy project that turned old railroad tracks into a wide, paved bike path.
 Visitors walk or rent and ride bikes through the stately pines.
 Explore expansive Fontainebleau State Park on an equestrian trail, by canoe or on a hike.
 There are also a number of great golf courses here, and anglers can cast a line off a pier on the lake or spend an afternoon on one of the Slidell area’s charter fishing boats for some monster trout or redfish.